TomasVotruba/unused-public/README.md

 <br>

-## Skip False Positives
+## Skip Public-Only Methods

-Is element reported as unused, but it's actually used?
+Open-source vendors design public API to be used by projects.
+Is element reported as unused, but it's actually designed to be used public?

-Mark the class or element wit `@api` to declare it as public API and skip it:
+Mark the class or element with `@api` annotation to skip it:

 ```php
 final class Book